syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Charts.md

 ### Data Labels Appearance

-The following code snippet illustrate how to modify the appearance of data labels.
+The following code snippet illustrates how to modify the appearance of data labels.

 {% tabs %}
 {% highlight c# %}